 Mobility is the ability to travel in the environment with the help of an established tool (including white canes, dog guides, and electronic travel aids).

 O&M assessments and training can be provided in locations within the customer's home or community.
-O&M assessments and training cannot be provided remotely.
+O&M assessments and training are provided in person and cannot be provided remotely.

 Examples of training locations include: